godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 In the animations below, you will notice gray and black areas.
 The black areas are added by the engine and cannot be drawn into.
 The gray areas are part of your scene, and can be drawn to.
-The gray areas correspond to the region outside the magenta frame you see in the 2D editor.
+The gray areas correspond to the region outside the blue frame you see in the 2D editor.

 -  Stretch Aspect = **Ignore**: Ignore the aspect ratio when stretching the screen.
 This means that the original resolution will be stretched